theasguard/Repo/README.md

 # Still in Development
 # todo
-- sort out the select source for the resolveurl (I think it's mostly just for all debrid I'm having the auto resolve issues with)
+- sort out the select source for the resolveurl (I think it's mostly just for all debrid I'm having the auto resolve issues with the resolveurl)
 - finish updating the settings.xml and sorting it respectively.
 - finish the 1337x scraper (just filtering titles and episodes now)
 - update the Orion scraper.